layan2k/ScandiWeb_Test_v2/README.md

 - The descriptions provided in HTML format should be parsed and presented as HTML, not as plain text
 - Ability to change the currency of the store to one of the available currencies
 - To Delete Item from Cart, Reduce the quantity until Item has been removed from the Cart
-- Changed assets location from public to src so that it can be compiled by Webpack

 ## Lessons Learned